 Ryan McKeen, Esq.

-Many medical device and drug manufacturers have a duty to create products that are reasonably safe for consumers.
+Medical device manufacturers and drug manufacturers have a duty to create products that are reasonably safe for consumers.
 Before a medicine is made available, companies may be required to extensively test a product and list all potential negative side effects related to the drug’s intended use.
 Among the companies that must perform these tests is Sanofi, which produces the common heartburn medication Zantac.

 On April 1, 2020, the United States Food and Drug Administration (FDA) issued a recall of Zantac and similar ranitidine products after N-Nitrosodimethylamine (NDMA) was found in the drug when handled under certain conditions.
 NDMA is classified by the FDA and other organizations as a probable human carcinogen.